Five quick and easy nutritionist-approved snack ideas

 The average American consumes 2-3 snacks a day, which amounts to around 22% of total energy intake.
 So it's fair to say that our choice of snacks can have a significant impact on our overall diet quality.

-What we do know is that by making smarter snacking choices, such as swapping highly-processed snacks for minimally processed whole foods like almonds and choosing foods that don't trigger large blood fat and glucose responses, is likely to be better for our overall health.
+What we do know is that making smarter snacking choices, such as swapping highly-processed snacks for minimally processed whole foods like almonds and choosing foods that don't lead to large blood fat and glucose responses, is better for our overall health.

-As the results from our PREDICT study suggest, there is a huge amount of variation in how we respond to the same foods, which means that the best snack for one person may not be ideal for another.
+As the results from our research suggest, there is a huge amount of variation in how we respond to the same foods, which means that the best snack for one person may not be ideal for another.

-We spoke to a few of our in-house nutritionists - Abi, Kirstin, Zana, Meaghan and Juliet - to find out what snacks they have been eating during the lockdown period, taking their personalized ZOE scores into consideration.
+We spoke to our team of in-house nutritionists to find out what snacks they turn to, taking their personalized ZOE scores into consideration.

-Abi's favorite lockdown snack has been hummus with chopped red bell peppers or carrots, which for her body score 100 and 98 respectively.
-The Minimalist Baker has a selection of different hummus recipes worth testing out.
+Abi's favorite snack is hummus with chopped red bell peppers or carrots, which for her body score 100 and 98 respectively.
+The Minimalist Baker has a selection of different hummus recipes worth trying.

 Baba ganoush is similar to hummus in many ways.
 In its most basic form, baba ganoush is made with roasted or grilled eggplant, tahini, olive oil, lemon juice, garlic, and salt.
 You can serve it with many different things, but Kirstin pairs it with rye crisp-breads for a ZOE score of 92.
 Check out this epic baba ganoush recipe.

 Sliced apples with peanut butter has been the easiest snack option for Zana, which scores 80 for her body.
 To improve her ZOE score, she sometimes swaps out peanut butter for almond butter.
 Here's a great video for how to make your own nut butter if you'd like to try it out at home.